undef-i/bird-looking-glass-proxy/README.md

 * Versions built with the `*-unknown-linux-gnu` toolchain may not function correctly on systems with `GLIBC` versions below `2.35`.
 To resolve this, use a statically linked version built with the `*-unknown-linux-musl` toolchain.

 ## License
-Bird Looking Glass Proxy is licensed under the GNU General Public License v3.0 (GPLv3).
+Bird Looking Glass Proxy is licensed under the Mozilla Public License Version 2.0 (MPLv2).
 Peruse the LICENSE file for details.